trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    enable/disable state by default** (i.e. ``TPL_ENABLE_<TRIBITS_TPL>=""``).
    For example, the ``PT`` TPL ``BLAS`` is not enabled or disabled by default (i.e. ``TPL_ENABLE_BLAS=""``) .
 This allows ``PT``, and ``ST`` TPLs to be enabled or disabled using other logic.
+For an example, see `Default configure with no packages enabled on input`_.

 .. _EX TPLs given default unset enable/disable state: